Olympus E-M1 II vs Panasonic G80

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the E-M1 II and the G80 have been discontinued, but can regularly be found used on eBay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M1 II better than the Panasonic G80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.